History of the Telstra Research Laboratories

 People trying to do useful things were always battling with management.
 One of the engineers I respected likened the process to fighting with a giant marshmallow.
 He said that as you fight your way in, the marshmallow closes in behind you, eventually trapping you.
 A good description.

-The Labs has always had a pool of vehicles that people can use on an ad hoc basis.
-The first I remember driving was a VW Combi Van.
+TRL has always had a pool of vehicles that people can use on an ad hoc basis.
 Until the late 1990’s, there was booking diary in a central location where potential users booked a time when they intended using a vehicle.
 The system was simple, worked well and rarely abused.
 People used the vehicles on the basis that they were responsible for any traffic infringements.
 I recall that I once got parking ticket which I paid and I know of others that had other infringements and paid them.
 One time, management were trying to determine the user of a vehicle that had incurred a speeding fine but discovered that the relevant page in the booking diary had been ripped out!
 They never found the culprit.

 I was a stickler for having breaks at particular times, going away from your normal location and talking to a different group of people.
 My schedule was 10.00 for morning tea, 12.12 for lunch and 3.00 for afternoon tea.
 Despite the repeated jibes I got from workmates, I always believed it was a good thing.
 In particular, getting away from your normal work environment and talking to others is very important.
 There were many people who would eat their lunch out of the top drawer of their desk and continue working.

 The open days of 1969, 1973 and 1985.
-We spent months preparing displays and had unlimited money.
+In those days, we spent months preparing displays and had unlimited money.
 We also had a wide variety of things to show.
 In particular, things that you could touch, bits that moved and spectacular visual shows such as the lightning display.
 The feedback we got from the public was tremendous.
 These days there is nothing much to show except displays on computer screens which is boring.

-Although I did not particularly like some people I worked with, I never had a heated verbal or physical confrontation with anyone at the Labs.
+Although I did not particularly like some people, I never had a heated verbal or physical confrontation with anyone at the Labs.

-The Labs staff spanned both ends of the Political, Physiological, Sexual and Physical spectrum.
+The Labs people have spanned both ends of the Political, Physiological, Sexual and Physical spectrum.
 A large proportion had Doctorates and many had 2 or more degrees.

-I have had the privilege of working with people of extremely high intelligence and world experts in their field of expertise.
+Intelligence.
+I have had the privilege of working with people of extremely high intelligence.
 I have learnt so much from these people.
 Their brains work completely different to mine.
-They think of things that I would never have thought of and many of them have frightened me with their intellect.
+They think of things that I would never have thought of.
+Some of these people frightened me with their intellect.